rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 You can edit the mail settings for a folder by performing the following steps.

 1. Click the gear icon next to the folder name.
 2. From the menu, select **Edit Email Settings**.
-3. If you want to mail-enable the folder, select the **Enabled** check box.
+3. If you want to mail-enabled the folder, select the **Enabled** check box.
 4. Specify or edit the display name.
 5. Specify or edit the email address for the folder
 6. Select or edit the reply-to address.
 7. Click **Save**.

-### Where to go from here

-See [Working with public folders through Outlook for Exchange 2007 and 2010](/support/how-to/working-with-public-folders-through-outlook-for-exchange-2007-and-2010).